-Your culture defines your business and Tawny prides herself on assisting clients in complying with the law, while simultaneously creating an amazing place to work.
+Your culture defines your business, and Tawny prides herself on helping clients comply with the law while simultaneously creating an amazing place to work.

 - Wage and hour

 - Harassment/discrimination/retaliation (FMLA, ADA, FCA, FLSA, OSHA, USERRA, GINA, and ADEA)

 - Employment agreements (including breach of separation agreements and restrictive covenant agreements, such as non-competes and non-solicitation)